literallyEllie/minio-deploy-action/README.md

 Run [minio client][] in GitHub Actions to deploy files to Minio object storage.

-It uses the `mc mirror --overwrite` command to deploy.
+It uses the `mc mirror --overwrite` command to deploy, or `mc cp` on a single file.

 ## Usage